What do Allies do?

-LGBTIQ+ Awareness Training is designed to raise awareness and understanding of contemporary challenges and barriers faced by lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) people.
+LGBTQIA+ Awareness Training is designed to raise awareness and understanding of contemporary challenges and barriers faced by lesbian, gay, bisexual, transgender, intersex and queer (LGBTQIA+) people.

 The training has a theoretical base, with historical and local context and understanding of emerging trends.
 The session provides publications, case studies and scenarios to engage conversation and critical thinking around topics covered.